MetalMercante/Getting_and_Cleaning/CodeBook.md

 # CodeBook

-The CodeBook describes the variables, data and transformations used  to tidy the data from the the accelerometers from the Samsung Galaxy S smartphone
+The CodeBook describes the variables, data and transformations used  to tidy the data from the the accelerometers from the Samsung Galaxy S smartphone to create a dataset in LONG FORMAT.

 ##Assumptions